microsoft/nni/docs/en_US/Compression/Pruner.rst

 We support local sorting (i.e., sorting heads within a layer) and global sorting (sorting all heads together), and you can control by setting the ``global_sort`` parameter.
 Note that if ``global_sort=True`` is passed, all weights must have the same sparsity in the config list.
 However, this does not mean that each layer will be prune to the same sparsity as specified.
 This sparsity value will be interpreted as a global sparsity, and each layer is likely to have different sparsity after pruning by global sort.

 In our implementation, we support two ways to group the four weights in the same layer together.
-You can either pass a nested list containing the names of these modules as the pruner's initialization parameters (usage 1 below), or simply pass a dummy input and the pruner will run ``torch.jit.trace`` to group the weights (usage 2 below).
-However, if you would like to assign different sparsity to each layer, you can only use the first option, i.e., passing names of the weights to the pruner (usage 3 below).
+You can either pass a nested list containing the names of these modules as the pruner's initialization parameters (usage below), or simply pass a dummy input and the pruner will run ``torch.jit.trace`` to group the weights (experimental feature).
+However, if you would like to assign different sparsity to each layer, you can only use the first option, i.e., passing names of the weights to the pruner (see usage below).
 Also note that weights belonging to the same layer must have the same sparsity.

 In addition to the following usage guide, we provide a more detailed example of pruning BERT for tasks from the GLUE benchmark.
 Please find it in this :githublink:`page <examples/model_compress/pruning/transformers>`.